 What About Course Prices and Value?

 If you’re looking for a boost to your hobby, there are less expensive options you can pursue.
-Not only is Animation Mentor several thousand dollars, it’s also a substantial time commitment.
+Not only is Animation Mentor several thousand dollars, but it’s also a substantial time commitment.

 Which gets us to another important point.
 You will get out of this course what you put into it (And we don’t mean the $2500 enrollment investment).